AlbertGBena/RaProM/README.md

 ## Contact
-If you have any question, please contact with Albert Benadí at albert.garcia@meteo.ub.edu  or   albert.garcia-benadi@upc.edu
+If you have any question, please contact with Albert at albert.garcia@meteo.ub.edu  or   albert.garcia-benadi@upc.edu